Niger Republic: PDP accuses APC of war mongering

-The People’s Democratic Party (PDP), has accused President Bola Tinubu and his ruling All Progressives Congress of warmongering.
+Peoples Democratic Party, PDP, has accused President Bola Tinubu and his ruling All Progressives Congress of warmongering.

-According to the opposition party, the President and his party were trying to plunge the nation into a needless war with a brotherly nation in a desperate bid to cling to power.
+According to the opposition party, the President and his party are trying to plunge the nation into a needless war with a brotherly nation in a desperate bid to cling to power.

-National Publicity Secretary of the PDP, Hon.
-Debo Ologunagba, said this in Abuja, on Sunday.

 “There are insinuations in the public that the APC is only desperate to deploy Nigerian military to Niger Republic so as to provoke possible external aggression from that country, thereby orchestrating a situation for the declaration of a State of Emergency in Nigeria with the tendency to cripple the judicial process on the 2023 Presidential election and divert attention from the hardship the APC has foisted on the nation in the last two months.

-He stated further that, “The PDP holds that nothing else can explain why the APC administration is eager to go to war in Niger Republic while it has practically turned a blind eye to the insecurity situation in our country, even with the mindless killing of over 500 innocent Nigerians in Plateau, Benue, Niger, Kaduna and other States of the federation since May 2023.
+“The PDP holds that nothing else can explain why the APC administration is eager to go to war in Niger Republic while it has practically turned a blind eye to the insecurity situation in our country, even with the mindless killing of over 500 innocent Nigerians in Plateau, Benue, Niger, Kaduna and other states of the federation since May 2023.

 “Such can only come from an anti-people administration that has no iota of interest in the security and wellbeing of the nation and its citizens.